-Who they’re for: Those who want the best sound possible in a long-lasting, comfortable, and versatile pair of earbuds.
+Who they’re for: Those who want the best sound possible in a long-lasting, sleekly designed set of buds.

 Why you should buy them: They have superb battery life, water resistance, and the kind of punchy bass the Beats brand is known for.

 Who they’re for: Those who need a robust set of wireless earbuds that sound great and have the stamina for even the most grueling workouts.

 Why we chose the Beats PowerBeats Pro:

 Battery life has long been one of the biggest challenges for true wireless earbuds, which is why the PowerBeats Pro’s 9 hours of playback time per charge is so noteworthy.
 There are only a few prime options in the field that do better, with the MW07 Plus being one of them.
 With this kind of stamina, you can probably leave the charging case at home, which is a good thing because it is massive.

 They also provide a shake-proof fit, with earhooks that may look bulky but are surprisingly easy to get on and off your ears when the time comes, though they’re not the comfiest for long listening sessions.
 Thanks to built-in optical sensors, removing an earbud instantly pauses the music, making for quick and easy transition from listening to talking.